baezortega/mutree/README.md

         which raxmlHPC-PTHREADS-SSE3  # prints: [...]/standard-RAxML-8.2.9/raxmlHPC-PTHREADS-SSE3
         which raxmlHPC-SSE3           # prints: [...]/standard-RAxML-8.2.9/which raxmlHPC-SSE3
-        which baseml                  # prints: [...]/paml4.9b/bin/baseml
         which java                    # prints: /usr/bin/java
-        which figtree                 # prints: /usr/bin/figtree
         which muttree                 # prints: [...]/muttree/src/muttree

 __And now you can have fun!__

-NOTE: If you find problems while using muttree and they seem to be related to the treesub pipeline, you can try re-compiling it.
-You need to go to the 'treesub-TCG' folder within the muttree installation directory, and re-compile treesub using ANT:
+__NOTE__: If you encounter problems while using muttree and they seem to be related to the treesub pipeline, you can try re-compiling it.
+You need to go to the `treesub-TCG` folder within the muttree installation directory, and re-compile treesub using [Ant](http://ant.apache.org/):

         cd ~/Software/muttree-1.0/treesub-TCG
         export ANT_OPTS="-Xmx256m"